nextcloud/promo/README.md

 There are several variations of our logo.
 In general use the one above but in a very small space (think a small avatar or 16x16 icon) use the version without text.

-In a large space, think 150x150 pixels or larger, you can use the version with the cloudy background.
+In a large space, think 150x150 pixels or larger, you can use the version with the dotted background (which is at 10% opacity on the Nextcloud blue).
 Last but not least, if a blue background is really inappropriate, use the version with blue logo and text.
 This is NOT the preferred logo but a fallback!

 ## Sticker